pombase/website/src/docs/documentation/pombase-go-slim-documentation.md

 because they are not annotated to any term in the GO branch, or because they have annotations to terms not covered by the slim.

-Current GO slim IDs and term names can be downloaded from the PomBase ftp site:
+Current GO slim IDs and term names can be downloaded from the ${database_name} ftp site:

 - [GO molecular function slim](https://www.pombase.org/data/releases/latest/misc/mf_goslim_pombe_ids_and_names.tsv)
 - [GO biological process slim](https://www.pombase.org/data/releases/latest/misc/bp_goslim_pombe_ids_and_names.tsv)